 Thank you, Lindsay.
 And couple of things have been hitting the headlines or are perennially hit hitting the headlines, and I'd like to just discuss a little of the effects that they can have on markets.
 And when we're talking about geopolitics here, the first thing is the situation we have in the Middle East, which is primarily a human humanitarian catastrophe.
 I think we would recognize that, but it does have economic consequences.
 And the second thing is he's never far from the headlines, Donald Trump, the likelihood of him being reelected president and what effect that might have on investments.

 Yes.
 Well, first of all, if we look at the Middle East.
-Now as investors, we're gonna look at this through the lens of oil prices.
+Now as investors, we're going to look at this through the lens of oil prices.
 That's its main conduit into financial markets.
 And here there's a few factors.
 First of all, the better economic growth I've referred to is one of the reasons oil prices have been moving up.

 Another factor is, of course, the uncertainty about future supply coming out of the Middle East.
 Now here, yes, there's certainly different expectations of how this could play out.
 When we look at the current backdrop, I think it looks like in all probability, this will have a limited scope.
 But even in that eventuality, I don't necessarily see oil prices coming down significantly because we have sources of growth of demands that weren't there a year ago.